dsouflis/mathmlator/README.md

 ## The code
 This is not a Reason tutorial, so I'll focus on just the points I want to make.
-And it's neither a MathML tutorial, not a completely general MathML tool.
+And it's neither a MathML tutorial, nor a completely general MathML tool.

 The algorithmic part is in `MathmlParser.re` and the React component in `MathmlViewer.re`.
 The parser uses a parser combinator library to parse simple polynomials, of the form